|

 the mass of copper deposited on the cathode.
 The concentration of the

-copper(II) sulphate remains constant.
+copper(II) sulfate remains constant.

 -